Egan Hope Scholarship Application

 - First-generation college students are encouraged to apply

 In an effort to provide support to our students at DePaul University, the Office of Multicultural Student Success is committed to providing academic assistance through our Scholarship Status Letters.
-This consists of the monitoring of your progress at each midterm period and at the end of each quarter along with one-on-one-advisory check-ins.
+This consists of the monitoring of your progress at the end of each quarter along with one-on-one-advisory check-ins.

 If you are awarded any of these scholarships, the Office of Multicultural Student Success may request information from your professors regarding your academic progress.